FlaviusPhokas/cordova-plugin-splashscreen/README.md

 This plugin fix white screen bug on iphoneX.
 Before you install you cordova ios platform.
 Replace your splash image on cordova-plugin- splashscreen-iphoneX/src/ios/Resources/LaunchImage-1100-2436h.png.

-See the detail doc from https://github.com/apache/cordova-plugin-splashscreen.

-# cordova-plugin-splashscreen

-This plugin is required to work with splash screens.
-This plugin displays and hides a splash screen during application launch.

-Report issues with this plugin on the [Apache Cordova issue tracker][Apache Cordova issue tracker].

 ## Installation

     cordova plugin add https://github.com/FlaviusPhokas/cordova-plugin-splashscreen-iphoneX.git